sciZer0/7/v/README.md

 Plus, the Bitcoin blockchain has the irremovable fundamental flaws, including the awful Gini and highest inefficiency.

-Importantly, lightning requires the regular user to either run a lightning node or trust, which respectively either won't work or — according to the main point of blockchain technology — is absurd.
+Importantly, lightning requires the regular user to either run a lightning node or trust the one who is running a lightning node, which respectively either won't work or — according to the main point of blockchain technology — is absurd.

 Additionally, most bitcoin trading takes place on centralized exchanges, which also makes this all — according to the main point of blockchain technology — absurd.